dofruudkgfkjnjfd/cr---roads-method/README.md

 also this was probably an exploit available to use for like 15 years, roblox has been able to make other people chat via serversides and blah blah blah

-blame roblox for this massive fucking shitshow. as always, dsc.gg/coppaware on top!
+blame roblox for this massive fucking shitshow. as always, dsc.gg/coppaware on top! (this will be edited to contain more info about the code, and a modified version with tutorials that works better.